jonaslsaa/StateGraphLib/README.md

 - **Custom Processing Logic**: Implement custom processing logic within nodes that can interact with AI LLMs or other services.
 - **Cycle Detection**: The library includes cycle detection to prevent the creation of cycles within the graph.
 - **Layered Processing**: Nodes are processed in layers based on their dependencies, ensuring that parent states are updated before their children.
-- **Root Node Notification**: The graph can notify root nodes to start processing, triggering the processing of all connected nodes.
 - **Type Annotations**: Use Pydantic models to define the state of each node, providing type safety and validation.

 ## Usage